About

 [hide]

-• Timeline for making brioche cinnamon rolls
+• Timeline for making these

 • Can I halve this recipe?

 I previously shared my overnight cinnamon rolls recipe on the blog.
 They are absolutely divine, but the buns are not as rich (less butter and eggs), and smaller in size compared to this recipe.
-But the good news is that this recipe can easily be turned into an overnight brioche cinnamon roll recipe too, so that you can serve freshly baked cinnamon rolls in the morning.

 Brioche dough

-This is not a lean brioche dough (which is made with less eggs or butter).
 As a result, it’s also a dough that is very soft and wet to manage.
 But if you follow all the steps that I lay out here, you can absolutely nail this recipe.
-You can check out my brioche bread post here for plenty of tips.
+You can check out my brioche bread post for plenty of tips.

 The one difference with these cinnamon rolls is that I skip the first room temperature proof, since there will be TWO overnight cold proofs (in the fridge).